xpair-fun/xpair/README.md

 The simplest way to add USDC payments to your Next.js app.
 One component, no complexity.

-Drop-in payment modal for Solana micropayments using USDC with smart routing via onchain.fi.
+Drop-in payment modal for Solana micropayments using USDC.

 ## What is x402?